 Subtitle European Film Festival

 Subtitle European Film Festival runs from the end of November in Kilkenny.
-Film Festival showcasing the most popular European films from recent years.
-Festival industry centres around actors and casting directors, closing with the Angela Awards on the final Sunday in The Set Theatre.
+The festival showcases the most popular European films from recent years, and centres around actors and casting directors, closing with the Angela Awards on the final Sunday in The Set Theatre.

 Winterval runs from the end of November to the day before Christmas Eve.
 It is a delightful Christmas festival for the young and young at heart and is packed with seasonal events and activities set in unique heritage sites around Waterford City.
 Winterval takes its inspiration from the enchanting Christmas markets throughout Europe, bringing the collective sights, sounds and festive charms to Ireland’s oldest city.